Downtime

-The term downtime is used to refer to periods when a system is unavailable.
+In computing and telecommunications, downtime (also (system) outage or (system) drought colloquially) is a period when a system is unavailable.
 The unavailability is the proportion of a time-span that a system is unavailable or offline.

 This is usually a result of the system failing to function because of an unplanned event, or because of routine maintenance (a planned event).

-The term is commonly applied to networks and servers.
-The common reasons for unplanned outages are system failures (such as a crash) or communications failures (commonly known as network outage).
+The terms are commonly applied to networks and servers.
+The common reasons for unplanned outages are system failures (such as a crash) or communications failures (commonly known as network outage or network drought colloquially).
+For outages due to issues with general computer systems, the term computer outage (also IT outage or IT drought) can be used.

 The term is also commonly applied in industrial environments in relation to failures in industrial production equipment.
 Some facilities measure the downtime incurred during a work shift, or during a 12- or 24-hour period.
 Another common practice is to identify each downtime event as having an operational, electrical or mechanical origin.

 The opposite of downtime is uptime.

 Types

 Industry standards for the term "Outage Duration" or "Maintenance Duration" can have different point of initiation and completion thus the following clarification should be used to avoid conflicts in contract execution: